baites/baites.github.io/_posts/2017-11-20-getting-some-closure.md

 in where the closure is made of a *method* function and the *context* variable.
 This is because when the function returns *method* function, implicitly python is also returning capture variable *context*.

-It is important also to spell out that returning a reference or pointer to a faction does not create a closure.
+It is important also to spell out that returning a reference or pointer to a faction **does not create a closure**!
 For emphasis, I am writing the following example using C++ that did not support closures before C++11[^2].

 {% highlight C++ %}
 #include <iostream>